PFAS Chemicals Found in Cosmetics: What You Need to Know

 • Perfluoroperhydrophenanthrene

-Below we share examples of products that have chemicals in the ingredients:
+Below, we share examples of products that have chemicals in their ingredients:

 C9-15 Fluoroalcohol Phosphate